An ACO is an organization that provides Medicare fee-for-service beneficiaries with access to high-quality, coordinated care.

 “Providing coordinated care is an important aim of an ACO.
 We’ll strive to keep people healthy by helping with prevention such as immunizations and mammograms; offering guidance about lifestyle issues such as nutrition and exercise; working with care partners on chronic disease management; and being available for same-day acute injury or illness appointments,” said Dr. Mary Jo Welker

-, chair of the Department of Family Medicine at Ohio State Wexner Medical Center.
+, chair of the Department of Family and Community Medicine at Ohio State Wexner Medical Center.
 “We’ll also work on transition of care as our patients go home from a hospital stay to be sure they have the medication, equipment and support they need, as well as appropriate follow-up care.”

 Media Contact: Marti Leitch, Wexner Medical Center Media Relations, 614-293-3737 or Marti.Leitch@osumc.edu